OHDSI/TheBookOfOhdsi/Characterization.md

 When complete, your design should look like the one above.
 Next, we’ll need to decide on a few additional analysis settings:

 * **Combination window**: This setting allows you to define a window of time, in days, in which overlap between events is considered a combination of events.
-For example, if two drugs represented by 2 event cohorts (event cohort 1 and event cohort 2) overlap within the combination window the pathways algorithm will combine them into “event cohort 1 + event cohort 2”.
+For example, if two drugs represented by 2 event cohorts (event cohort 1 and event cohort 2) overlap within the combination window the pathways algorithm will combine them into "event cohort 1 + event cohort 2".
 * **Minimum cell count**: Event cohorts with less than this number of people will be censored (removed) from the output to protect privacy.
 * **Max path length**: This refers to the maximum number of sequential events to consider for the analysis.